Maricopa County Sheriff's Office: Specialized units

 The Aviation Division provides airborne law enforcement support to uniformed patrol, Lake Patrol, Search and Rescue operations, narcotics enforcement, extraditions and SWAT operations.

 The Aviation Division is staffed with a Commander, Helicopter and Fixed Wing Chief Pilot, Director of Maintenance, eight sworn Deputies, six Civilians including an Administrative Coordinator.
-The Division is a 24-hour-a-day 7 days a week operation and employs two helicopters and two fixed-wing aircraft.
+The Division is a 24-hour-a-day 7 days a week operation and employs two helicopters and one fixed-wing aircraft.

-The flagship of the division are two Bell 407 helicopter with a call signs of "Fox-1 and "Fox-2."
+The flagships of the division are two Bell 429 helicopters with the call signs of "Fox-1 and "Fox-2."
 These helicopters are equipped with FLIR (Forward Looking Infra Red), stabilized binoculars, Churchill moving map and an Trakka spotlight.
 These helicopters perform direct patrol, search and rescue operations, narcotics surveillance and photo missions.

-For fixed wing, the division utilizes two single engine Cessna 206.
-Both aircraft are housed at Deer Valley Airport and are used primarily for extraditing fugitives from other states.
-Fixed wing aircraft are also used for narcotics and smuggling surveillance missions.
+For fixed wing, the division utilizes one single engine Cessna 206.
+The aircraft is housed at Deer Valley Airport and is used primarily for extraditing fugitives from other states.
+The fixed wing aircraft is also used for narcotics and smuggling surveillance missions.